kezoponk/scripts/README.md

 Write in the excludes.txt file the packages that you don't want to update <br>
 A good way to do this is to run the script, then script will output all upgradeable packages into the upgradeables.txt <br>
-Locate unwanted upgrades in upgradeables.txt and paste them into excludes.txt **REQUIRES SU NOT SUDO**
+Locate unwanted upgrades in upgradeables.txt and paste them into excludes.txt<br>
+**REQUIRES SU NOT SUDO**
 <br><br>